 The relationship between chronic mucus production and lung function, exacerbations and mortality has been the subject of multiple investigations.
 In young adults without a history of asthma and normal lung function, the presence of chronic cough with sputum identified a subgroup at high risk of developing COPD independently of smoking habits.
-(180) In adults less than 50 years of age, CB without airflow limitation represents an early marker for susceptibility to the long-term risk of COPD and all-cause mortality.
-(181) In smokers between the ages of 36 to 43 years of age with chronic mucus production, there was a significant higher risk of airflow limitation, however, following smoking cessation, mucus production returned to levels observed amongst never smokers.
-(182) Importantly, the longer chronic mucus hypersecretion is present, the greater the concurrent decrease in FEV1.
-While both MUC5AC and MUC5B have been associated with CB symptoms, among current smokers, it is sputum MUC5AC that has been associated more specifically with increased exacerbation frequency, increased symptoms and greater lung function decline.
-(183,184) Large epidemiologic studies have shown after adjustment for height, age and smoking history, men with cough or phlegm and women with cough showaccelerated loss of lung function.
-(185) Other studies have suggested an association between chronic sputum production and lower lung function, or greater FEV1 decline in patients with COPD.
-(185-189)
+(202) In adults less than 50 years of age, CB without airflow obstruction represents an early marker for susceptibility to the long-term risk of COPD and all-cause mortality.
+(203) In smokers between 36 to 43 years of age with chronic mucus production, there was a significant higher risk of airflow obstruction, however, following smoking cessation, mucus production returned to levels observed amongst never smokers.
+(204) Importantly, the longer chronic mucus hypersecretion is present, the greater the concurrent decrease in FEV1.
+While both MUCSAC and MUCSB have been associated with CB symptoms, among current smokers, it is sputum MUC5AC that has been associated more specifically with increased exacerbation frequency, increased symptoms and greater lung function decline.
+(205,206) Large epidemiologic studies have shown after adjustment for height, age and smoking history, men with cough or phlegm and women with cough show accelerated loss of lung function.
+(207) Other studies have suggested an association between chronic sputum production and lower lung function, or greater FEV1 decline in patients with COPD.
+(207-211)

 The association of chronic mucus hypersecretion and mortality is unclear.
-Several studies report no predictive value of mucus production on mortality when controlling for respiratory impairment and smoking(190-192); other studies state sputum production has an independent role in predicting both overall and COPD-specific mortality.(150,193-195) In the Copenhagen city heart study, chronic mucus hypersecretion was associated with pulmonary infection that was implicated in 54% of the deaths.(196) Moreover, chronic mucus hypersecretion was associated with excessive FEV1 decline and increased COPD hospitalizations.(188) In patients with advanced emphysema, chronic bronchitis has been associated with increased hospitalizations and mortality.(197) In patients with non-obstructive chronic bronchitis, increased all-cause and respiratory disease related mortality has been reported.(198,199)
+Several studies report no predictive value of mucus production on mortality when controlling for respiratory impairment and smoking; (212-214) other studies state sputum production has an independent role in predicting both overall and COPD-specific mortality.
+(171,215-217) In the Copenhagen city heart study, chronic mucus hypersecretion was associated with pulmonary infection that was implicated in 54% of the deaths.
+(218) Moreover, chronic mucus hypersecretion was associated with excessive FEV1 decline and increased COPD hospitalizations.
+(210) In patients with advanced emphysema, chronic bronchitis has been associated with increased hospitalizations and mortality.
+(219) In patients with non-obstructive chronic bronchitis, increased all-cause and respiratory disease related mortality has been reported.
+(220,221)